 The good news for educators: This doesn’t really matter.
 It’s true that there are some advantages to digital displays.
 For one, they can be moved easily without having to recalibrate a projector.
 They don’t require replacement bulbs and their screens are sometimes easier to see in direct light than older interactive whiteboard displays.
 But, from an instructional standpoint, digital displays and traditional interactive whiteboards are interchangeable.

 “It’s the same approach,” says Yao.
 “All our displays come with pens that you can use to write on the screen.
 If you misplace the pen, you can use your finger to write.
 And for students who need certain accommodations, you can you use third-party objects, like a tennis ball.”

-Anything that can be done on a computer monitor, can be replicated on the interactive white board.
-A teacher can create engaging lessons that focus on one task such as a matching activity where students use either their fingers or a pen to match items.
-Another teacher might integrate multiple items into a lesson plan such as websites, photos, and music that students can interact with, respond to verbally or even write comments on the board itself.
+Anything that can be done on a computer monitor can be replicated on an interactive whiteboard or interactive digital display.
+A teacher can create engaging lessons that focus on one task, such as a matching activity where students use either their fingers or a pen to match items.
+Another teacher might integrate multiple items into a lesson, such as websites, photos and music, that students can interact with, respond to verbally or even write comments on the board itself.
 Image size and placement can change with a simple touch to the screen.
 This technology makes the one-computer classroom a workable instructional model.
 Imagine taking a class on a photo safari to Africa complete with embedded videos, animal sounds and mapping software.